 The Local Economic Impact of Typical Housing Tax Credit Developments

 This PDF March 2010 report from the National Association of Home Builders (NAHB) addresses the economic benefits of developing new multifamily affordable housing that is financed with Low-Income Housing Tax Credits.
-To estimate the local economic benefits, the NAHB developed models to capture the effect of the construction activity, the ripple impact that occurs when income earned from construction activity is spent and recycles in the local economy and the ongoing impact from the new residents who pay taxes and buy locally produced goods and services.
+To estimate the local economic benefits, the NAHB developed models to capture the effect of the construction activity, the ripple impact that occurs when income earned from construction activity is spent and recycled in the local economy, and the ongoing impact from the new residents who pay taxes and buy locally produced goods and services.

 Plan on It